retry2z/Cube-part-2--Workshop/README.md

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.
 3. Make your changes and commit them: `git commit -m '<commit_message>'`
-4. Push to the original branch: `git push origin ExpressJS-API/<location>`
+4. Push to the original branch: `git push`
 5. Create the pull request.

 Alternatively see the GitHub documentation on [creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).